 2. Christmas flowers

-You can place flowers whether fresh or artificial all over the house.
-Mistletoe, Holly and poinsettias are among the favorite flowers for the season but any bunches of cut flowers really can add a festive spirit.
+You can place fresh or artificial flowers all over the house.
+Mistletoe, Holly and poinsettias are among the favourite blooms for the season, but any bunches of cut flowers can add a festive spirit.

 3. Hang Christmas Stockings